ljae/Moon/_posts/2021-09-14-Coffee shop.md

 - StarbucksHolic
 comments: true
 ---

-South Korea has more than 1,200 Starbucks locations, more than the United Kingdom, resulting in the country one of the coffee giant's largest markets.
+South Korea has more than **1,200 Starbucks** locations, more than the United Kingdom, making the country one of the coffee giant's largest markets.

 Foreigners can visit Starbucks shortly after arriving in South Korea.
-He can discover the stores have a lot in common with locations in US.
+Anybody can discover the stores have a lot in common with them in the US.

 I also like the place with a fancy sign "STARBUCKS".
-In Korea, "STARBUCKS" means something more than a cup of coffee.
+In Korea, "STARBUCKS" means **something more than a cup of coffee**.
-It cost a lot to a person who couldn't pay for a culture or brand.
+Comparing to the price of a meal, It seems to cost a lot to a person who doesn't want to pay for culture or brand.
 When STARBUCKS launched in Korea,
-Someone who grab a cup of STARBUCKS coffee seems to be a stylish trend person.
+Someone who grabs a cup of Starbucks coffee looks **a stylish trend citizen**.

-And STARBUCKS Hit Until now.
+Until now, Starbucks is known for being one of the best places to sip a cup of coffee.

-But it's too much expecially in Seoul even though I am writing this post in Starbucks located in GangNam, Seoul.
+But its locations are too many especially in Seoul even though I am writing this post in Starbucks located in Gangnam, Seoul.

-Let's look at the locations of the coffee giant.

-I will put one more coffee franchise named "TwoSomePlace", one of the coffee giants in Korea.

-[Locations of 2 big coffee franchise]
+[locations of 2 big coffee franchises by town]
 <details>
 <summary>Folding Python Code (click!)</summary>
 <div markdown="1">